 Mass loads were calculated by using the average flow total flow volume between first and last aliquot collection in cubic feet divided by the time elapsed between the first and last aliquots in seconds] measured in cubic feet per second, (cfs) estimated over the duration of a monitoring event and the concentrations of detected constituents.
 For grabs, this is the concentration measured in the grab sample.
-For composites, this is the concentration measured in the composite bottle, which is a combination of aliquots collected during the event.
+For composites, this is the concentration measured in the grab sample.
+For composites, this is the concentration measured in the grab sample.
+For composites, this is the concentration measured in the grab sample.
 Event duration was defined as the number of hours elapsed between the collection of the first and the final aliquots by the composite sampler at each site.
 Event durations during 2014/15 at the ME-CC and ME-VR2 stations lasted from 4.5 hours (Event 1 at ME-VR2) to 25 hours (Event 2 at ME-VR2).
 Based on the average flow rate for a sampling event, loadings were calculated in lbs/event to allow for comparisons between sites as well as between events (see example in Table 9-28).
 These mass loading estimates are presented in Table 9-29 and Table 9-30.